4-H Record Books

 A 4-H Record Book may be required to receive participation awards (such as star ranking, medals, or pins based on 4-H Record Book achievements).

-Paper Record Books use the forms and manual below.
+Both paper and digital versions of the Record Books use the forms and links below.

 All counties in California must be in alignment with the version outlined in the manual; no other supplemental forms or requirements may be used.

 The Record Book Manual and Record Book Forms are separate documents.